Admit One order at the bar

 Real shirt bars, real crowds.

-Sizes stocked and ready at the bar
+Shirts and totes stocked at the bar

 Branded for a corporate day